ryantd42/NY-Legislative-Git/2023/S7285A-2023/bill.md

  line items.
 Such budgetary reports shall compare revenue  estimates  and appropriations  as set forth in such budget with the actual revenues and expenditures made to date.
-All such quarterly budgetary reports shall be accompanied by recommendations of the mayor setting forth  any  remedial action necessary or desirable to resolve any unfavorable budget variance
+All such quarterly budgetary reports shall be

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11571-01-3
+  LBD11571-02-3
- S. 7285  2
+ S. 7285--A  2

- including  the  over-estimation  of revenues and the under-estimation of expenditures.
+ accompanied by recommendations of the mayor setting forth  any  remedial action necessary or desirable to resolve any unfavorable budget variance including  the  over-estimation  of revenues and the under-estimation of expenditures.
 Each  such  quarterly budgetary report shall be completed within 30 days after the end of each quarter and shall be  submitted  to each  member of the village board of the village of Washingtonville, the director of the division of the budget, the state comptroller,  and  the chairs  of  the senate finance committee and the assembly ways and means